Our course finder tool will point you in the right direction.

 RPL for the Behavioural Finance subject may be awarded if your completed prior studies are listed on the FAS Approved Courses by Institute of Higher Education list and are deemed equivalent to this subject.
 RPL may also be awarded based on prior post graduate studies in accordance with the Kaplan Professional Recognition of Prior Learning Policy.

-While there are no prerequisites for this subject, Kaplan Professional assumes that individuals have completed FPC001B Economic and Legal Context for Financial Planning, FPC002B Ethics and Professionalism in Financial Advice, FPC003 Superannuation and Retirement Advice and FPC004 Insurance Advice, or understand the content covered in those subjects, prior to undertaking FPC007B Client Engagement Skills.
+Kaplan Professional assumes that individuals have completed FPC001B Economic and Legal Context for Financial Planning, FPC002B Ethics and Professionalism in Financial Advice, FPC003 Superannuation and Retirement Advice and FPC004 Insurance Advice, or understand the content covered in those subjects, prior to undertaking FPC007B Client Engagement Skills.

 There are no equivalences for this subject.